-On October 23, 2020, a wholly owned subsidiary of the Operating Partnership entered into a \$\$50,000 equity joint venture agreement (the "MIR JV") with an unrelated third-party partner (the "MIR JV Partner").
+On October 23, 2020, a wholly owned subsidiary of the Operating Partnership entered into a \$50,000 equity joint venture agreement (the "MIR JV") with an unrelated third-party partner (the "MIR JV Partner").
 The purpose of the MIR JV agreement is to acquire value-add/opportunistic industrial properties that meet certain criteria as outlined within the MIR JV agreement.
 The Operating Partnership will own a 20% interest in the MIR JV.
 The Operating Partnership will be responsible for the day-to-day oversight of the MIR JV, its subsidiaries and properties and will be entitled to an annual asset management fee equal to 1% of total equity contributed to the MIR JV by the partners paid quarterly as well as a promote based on return thresholds as set forth in the MIR JV agreement.
 The MIR JV completed its initial investment of a 28-property portfolio of industrial properties totaling approximately 2.3 million square feet in metropolitan Memphis, Tennessee on December 17, 2020 for \$86,000.
 The initial investment was funded by the MIR JV via \$30,000 cash equity contributions to the MIR JV on a 20%/80% pro-rata basis and a 7-year secured mortgage for \$56,000.

-For the year ended December 31, 2020, we recognized fees of \$15 from the JV related to asset management services we provided to the JV.
-At December 31, 2020, we had a receivable from the JV of \$15 representing unpaid asset management fees.
+For the year ended December 31, 2021 and 2020, we recognized fees of \$31 and \$15, respectively, from the MIR JV related to asset management services we provided to the MIR JV, and other cost recoveries in the amount of \$159 and \$0, respectively.
+At December 31, 2021 and 2020, we had a receivable from the MIR JV of \$74 and \$15, respectively, representing unpaid asset management fees.